smaf4dec/Decho/README.md

 1. Clone the repo (git clone https://github.com/smaf4dec/smaf4dec.git)
 1. Create & Update your .env file to include "NODE_PATH=src"
 1. WINDOWS ONLY: Find the 'scripts' section in package.json
-1. WINDOWS ONLY: Remove 'NODE_PATH=src' from the beginning of each line and add it to the end of each line instead (Check Wiki)
+1. WINDOWS ONLY: Move 'NODE_PATH=src' from the beginning of each line to the end of each line (Check Wiki)
+1. WINDOWS ONLY: update your .gitignore to ignore your package.json
 1. run: 'npm install' or 'yarn'
 1. run: 'npm start' or 'yarn start'
 ## We Accept PRs